Writing, Language and Literature

 Writing, Language and Literature Department

-Curriculum Curated with Local Professionals
+Curriculum Informed by Local Writing Professionals

 As a first-generation student, it was important to me to choose a school and program that held my interest, challenged me, and supported me.
 The writing program at UWS did that – and I’m eternally grateful for the privilege of learning here.